 Making an Appointment

-Counseling services are available to all students at Saint Louis University free of charge, including those in full-time, part-time, graduate, law and medical programs.
+Counseling services are available to all students at Saint Louis University free of charge, including those in full-time, part-time, graduate, law, and medical programs.
+Services to online students/remote learners are governed and at times limited by practice standards and laws of each state.

 - Your appointment will typically last 30-50 minutes.